qupath/qupath-docs/docs/concepts/processing_and_analysis.md

 Often these operations are very simple (e.g. averaging neighboring pixels), but because images can be huge - perhaps consisting of *billions* of pixels - even simple operations can be extremely powerful when applied across the whole image.

 :::{figure} images/image_processing.png
-:align: center
-:width: 90%
+:class: full-image

-Example of processed images, using local averages, differences and gradient magnitude.
+Example of processed images, using local averages, differences and gradient magnitude
 :::

 :::{tip}